mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 - Initial values (starting point) of the function parameters
 - Optional: reference best values for the parameters (some may refer to these as certified values), i.e. target parameter values for the minimizers

-The current problems have been obtained from the following benchmarks and sources:
+The current problems have been obtained from the following sources:

 - `NIST nonlinear regression problems
   <http://itl.nist.gov/div898/strd/general/dataarchive.html>`__.